harish-shivaram/shilly-jekyll/_selfhosted/server_req.md

 PCs, and even mini-PCs also have large fans, which are mechanical components.
 Again, unless it is an fancy, expensive fan, failures are common when running continuously.
 This includes the CPU fans, especially the fans that are sold by the processor manufacturers along with the processor.

-Another, lesser issue with fans is the constant whine.
-Even if the fans are relatively silent, the sound will carry late at night, and would sound much louder.
+The other big pain-point with fans is the constant whine.
+Even if the fans are relatively silent, the sound will carry late at night, giving one the feeling that they are trying to sleep on a plane.
 Not a desirable state.

 Single-board computers (SBCs) generally do not have fans, and do not generate much heat.
-If kept in a well ventilated area, they are ideal for running constantly.
+If kept in a well ventilated area with good heat-sinks, they are ideal for running constantly.
 SBCs do not have built-in power supplies, but most vendors do sell a power supply separately.
 While the separate supply may not be much different from an after-market mobile phone charger, they are better at handling the strain of constant use.

+Investing in a UPS is always worthwhile.
+They are quite cheap, and unobtrusive.

 ## Processor